insanewarrior/gen-ai-project-set-university/README.md

 ## Environment Variables

-See `.env.example` for all configuration options.
+See `backend/.env.example` for all configuration options.
+The root `.env.example` is a reference for deployment variables only.